rohanarun/Open-Agent-Studio/README.md

 ## 🌟 What is Open Agent Studio?

-Open Agent Studio revolutionizes automation by enabling **Agentic Process Automation** through natural language.
+Open Agent Studio is an open-source alternative to UIPath and traditional RPA tools by enabling **Agentic Process Automation** through natural language.
 Instead of brittle selectors and complex code, describe what you want in plain English and let AI handle the rest.

 ### ✨ Key Features